Scroll down to find out how Luke Littler achieved this incredible feat

 Hours after producing a thrilling comeback to defeat the legendary Gary Anderson 16-15 in one of the most captivating Grand Slam matches ever seen, the 17-year-old returned to the Wolverhampton stage for less than 35 minutes to destroy Martin Lukeman 16-3 and claim his maiden ranked PDC major title.

-However the PDC's Order of Merit, which is based on prize money won over a two-year period, obviously doesn't take into account unranked tournaments such as the highly lucrative Premier League and the World Series Tour.
+Littler's PDC Order of Merit earnings of £618,500 are now only behind Cool Hand (£1,804,250), Michael Smith (£890,000) and Michael van Gerwen (£815,500), but that's only based on prize money won over a two-year period and doesn't take into account unranked tournaments such as the highly lucrative Premier League and the World Series Tour.

-Littler has banked almost half a million pounds in those events, including a whopping £275,000 for beating world champion Luke Humphries in the Premier League final back in May, which means his grand total in all competition now stands at an eye-watering £1,023,500.
+Littler has banked almost half a million pounds in those events, including a whopping £275,000 for beating Humphries in the Premier League final back in May, which means his grand total in all competition now stands at an eye-watering £1,078,750.

 Most professional never reach the million pound barrier during their entire careers and those who do will usually take many years to achieve a feat that Littler has managed in less than 12 months.